TNDpay/vendors/Privacy_Policy.md

 - We are not responsible for the content of the submitted information.
 - This submitted information is not considered personal data and is not subject to the same protections as personal information.

-### Information Usage
+## Information Usage

-Since we do not collect personal information, there are no personal data to use or share with third parties.
+The analytics data we collect is used solely for the purpose of improving our application and understanding user behavior.
+This data is not shared with third parties except as necessary to provide analytics services through Firebase.

 The merchant information voluntarily submitted by users is used solely for the purpose of displaying merchant locations within the application.

+## Data Storage and Security

+Analytics data is stored securely on Firebase servers in accordance with Google's data protection policies.
+We do not have direct access to individual user data.

+## User Rights

+As we do not collect personal data, there are no personal data access, correction, or deletion rights to exercise.
+However, you can opt out of analytics collection through your device settings.

-### Changes to the Privacy Policy
+## Changes to the Privacy Policy

 We reserve the right to update this privacy policy.
 Any changes will be posted on this page.

-### Contact
+## Contact

 If you have any questions about this privacy policy, please contact us at lomogreater@gmail.com.

-Last updated: 20/07/2024
+Last updated: 12/8/2024